mdhont/blacksmith/docs/Blacksmith.md

 Blacksmith is a command line tool based on NodeJS designed to build thirdparty software and its dependencies on a Unix platform.

 # Configuration
 Blacksmith will read its configuration options from the `config.json` file located at the root directory of the tool.
+If no `config.json` is found and `config.json.sample` is present Blacksmith will install the default configuration.

 The configuration can be modified directly editing the file or using the command `blacksmith configure` that is explained below.